c4spar/deno-cliffy/command/README.md

   // Add the type.
   .type("amount", amount)
   // Use the type of your type instance as option type.
-  // The correct type will be infered and used fot the option value.
+  // The correct type will be inferred and used for the option value.
   .option<{ amount?: typeof amount }>(
     "-a, --amount <amount:amount>",
     "The amount.",